Arnazz10/retina-ai/README.md

 **Key Metrics:**
 - Final Validation Accuracy: ~83%
-- Training converges with balanced train/val performance
+- Training converges with balanced train/val performance in it and also based on it.
-- Lightweight architecture suitable for deployment
+- Lightweight architecture suitable for deployment.

 ---